amuweee/skt_notes/adventure-notes.md

   - Trolls have been attacking the village recently.
 Usually they resides in the swamps of High Forest but they've been raiding farms and attacking horses.

+## Noanor's Hold
+- At the entrance of High Forest, on our way to the Grand Father Tree
+- White Heart Inn
+  - Avgar Filroy (inn keeper)
+  - Short human reddish hair
+  - Business is slowed down (because winter time)
+  - In-house guide to the High Forest has not returned

+## High Forest
+- Norantha
+  - Friendly pixie living by the rock
+- Altheitha
+  - Unicorn wandering the forest
+  - Mouring the death of her partner centuries ago
+- Thara Shindle
+  - Half-elf covered in twigs and leaves
+  - Showed up after we killed the ghasts and zombies and offered us to ask 3 yes/no questions?!
+- Twiggy
+  - Treefolk (?) called Arakokhra
+  - Member of the emerald enclave (nature centric folk taking care of the forest)
+  - Lead us to the Shadowtop Cathedral
+- Greenwhistle
+  - Singing about broken heart, probably a bard
+  - Met near the Shadowtop Cathedral

+#### Shadowtop Cathedral
+- We got attacked by one of the forest druid

+#### Grandfather Tree
+- One of the oldest tree in the region
+- Maintained by dryads to make sure nothing evil will mess with it
+- More like a place of worship

 ### Notes
 - Mask Lords runs Waterdeep